 In a medical emergency, first aid is given, an ambulance is called and parents/carers are notified.
-Should an emergency situation occur to a pupil who has an IHP, the emergency procedures detailed on the plan are followed, and a copy of the IHP is given to the ambulance crew.
-IHP’s will also be given to those companies and staff providing transportation of pupils to and from school, in order that the IHP can be passed to the ambulance crew in the event of an emergency.
+Should an emergency situation occur to a student who has an IHP, the emergency procedures detailed on the plan are followed, and a copy of the IHP is given to the ambulance crew.
+IHP’s will also be given to those companies and staff providing transportation of students to and from school, in order that the IHP can be passed to the ambulance crew in the event of an emergency.

 Medicines on Educational Visits

 Staff will administer prescription medicines to students when required during educational visits.
 Parents and carers should ensure they complete a consent form (Appendix 1) and to supply a sufficient supply of medication in its pharmacist’s container.
 Non-prescription medicines (apart from travel sickness medication and antihistamine for mild allergic reaction) cannot be administered by staff and students must not carry them for self-administration.